Learn something new every day

 There are many types of artery forceps.
 The Carmalt hemostat is the heaviest and largest, frequently used to seal off major blood vessels.
 The smaller Kelly forceps can be used for more delicate work.
 The still-smaller mosquito forceps, also called a Halsted clamp, can close even tinier blood vessels.
 The Crile forceps, also known as Pean forceps, holds with serrated tips which, somewhat counterintuitively, cause less damage to delicate tissue than the smooth or cross-hatched gripping surfaces found on other clamps.
 Right angle forceps use a bent tip to reach blood vessels blocked by other tissues.

 Artery forceps are commonly made of stainless steel, making them easy to wash and sterilize.
 They can also be molded out of more durable carbon steel and much lighter titanium.
 Disposable versions are made of plastic.

 The earliest use of forceps is thought to date back to ancient Egypt, while the concept of tying off blood vessels to stop hemorrhaging can be traced back to the Roman physician Aelius Galenus, otherwise known as Galen of Pergamum.
-A French surgeon named Jules-Emile Pean is credited with inventing the forerunner of the modern artery forceps in 1868.
+A French surgeon named Jules-Emile Pean is credited with inventing the forerunner of the modern forceps in 1868.
 This early type of hemostat is still in use and sometimes referred to as a Pean forceps.